MSSRPRAD/IndicScriptSwap/README.md

 ## <b> Some conversions that that I have tested (Need to test more) :</b>

-(Note: Can't convert from iast/hk to any because code requires seeing two characters of input text at once (current and previous) and only in slp1 each sound has one character.)
+(Note: Can't convert yet from itrans/hk to any because code requires seeing two characters of input text at once (current and previous) and only in slp1 each sound has one character.)

 Many more transliterations between scripts not mentioned here can be achieved indirectly (eg: telugu->devanagari = telugu->slp1->devanagari)